About Iván Enrique Rodríguez

 As a conductor, the young Iván E. Rodriguez served from 2011 through 2014 as Artistic Director and Chief Conductor of the Ernesto Ramos Antonini Symphony Orchestra, an orchestra that placed advanced students alongside Puerto Rico’s noted professionals.
 With this ensemble he was able to premiere not only his own work, but other Puerto Rican Composers alongside the standard orchestra repertoire.
 Additionally, with his baton, he has conducted the premieres of his El Canto de Kalliope featuring soprano Meechot Marrero and the Abstration String Orchestra (2013) and his Ars, Lux et Veritas featuring soprano Carmenchu Dominguez and tenor Carlos Lamboy with the combined choral voices of the Coro Nacional de Puerto Rico and Conservatorio de Música de Puerto Rico Chorus and the Ernesto Ramos Antonini Symphony Orchestra wind and percussion sections (2014).
 In 2015, Rodriguez was invited to serve as conductor for the Grand Ballet Chamber Orchestra in San Juan for the world premiere of Johanny Navarro's Cecilia & Santiago Ballet Suite.
 In July 2015 he assisted Maestro Eduardo Marturet in the preparation of the annual Venezuela es mucho más concert featuring the Miami Symphony Orchestra

-At present Iván Enrique Rodríguez is studying his Masters in Composition at The Juilliard School of Music.
+At present Iván Enrique Rodríguez is studying his Masters in Composition at The Juilliard School of Music where he has been the recipient of the Gretchaninoff Memorial Prize, the Bernard Jaffe Scholarship and Commission, and the James D. Rosenthal and Marvin Y. Schofer Scholarship.
 He received his bachelors degree from Conservatorio de Música de Puerto Rico in 2014.
 Throughout his undergraduate studies, he participated in seminars and workshops with teachers such as Luis Hernandez Mergal, theorist Pedro Segarra, and harpist Elisa Torres.
 Complementary studies include workshops in film scoring by the composer, arranger, and conductor Blake Neely (assistant to the film composer Hans Zimmer) and world music through the focus on the cultural exchange of musical ideas with Zou Xiangping, Tina Yijia Bu, and Mao Zhu who are faculty members of the Conservatory of Music Sichuan (China).
 Rodríguez is affiliated with ASCAP and currently lives in Brooklyn, NY (USA).